villekf/OMEGA-doc/docs/source/technical.rst

 current distance from the center of the ray).
 The integral itself is computed by using the https://en.wikipedia.org/wiki/Trapezoidal_rule[trapezoidal rule].
-By default, five (5) trapezoidal integration points are used.
+By default, four (4) trapezoidal integration points are used.
 Each original probability is then multiplied with the TOF coefficients. *Δ* is computed for each TOF bin and then summed together before the atomic addition.
 Same goes for sensitivity image, although that could be